urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 => nil
 ```

 Why is this?

-Well, Rails does not know about the nesting `Qux` was
+Well, Rails doesn't know about the nesting `Qux` was referred to from.
-referred to from.
-It knows only that Ruby has failed to resolve `Qux`
+It knows only that Ruby has failed to resolve `Qux` to any constant.
+So
-to any constant.
-So it first looks for `Foo::Bar::Qux`, which does not
+it first looks for `Foo::Bar::Qux`, which does not exist.
-exist.

 It then checks whether a constant `Foo::Qux` is already loaded.
+It is
-It is not, so it attempts to load it, and succeeds.
+not, so it attempts to load it, and because `foo/qux.rb` exists and
+defines an apparently-correct constant, it succeeds.
+Our pre-existing

-Our pre-existing knowledge about Ruby constant lookup has thus been
+knowledge about Ruby constant lookup has thus been subverted - we've
-subverted.
+loaded a constant that the nesting would not normally permit.

 But did I just say "the first time around"?
-I certainly did,
+I certainly did, which leads
-which leads to our second pitfall:
+to our second pitfall:

 ### Load order dependence